-Rapid Review of Aerosol Generating Procedures in Dentistry
+Rapid review of Aerosol Generating Procedures in dentistry

 NHS National Services Scotland (NHS NSS) has published “SBAR Ventilation, water and environmental cleaning in dental surgeries relating to COVID-19“.
 The document examines the current evidence base for requirements for ventilation as a control strategy and the modeling of AGPs.
 NHS NSS state that it is not intended as specific formal guidance in itself, but to provide recommendations to help inform future policy and the development of guidance.
 This document had been produced by a short life working group led by Health Facilities Scotland that included representation from all four UK nations.
 SDCEP was not part of this group.

 COVID-19 Dental Services Evidence Review (CoDER) Working Group rapid review of AGPs and their mitigation in international guidelines.

 The CoDER group has now published a rapid review to assess how dental aerosol-generating procedures (AGPs) are defined in international dental guidelines and what mitigation procedures are recommended.
 Aerosol Generating Procedures and their Mitigation in International Dental Guidance Documents – A Rapid Review is available on the Cochrane Oral Health website.

 SDCEP has contributed to the CoDER’s work, which is a multi-agency collaboration involving Cochrane Oral Health, the Universities of Aberdeen, Dundee and Manchester, NHS Greater Glasgow and Clyde and NHS Education for Scotland.